Most chefs and head cooks learn their skills through work experience.

 Work Experience in a Related Occupation

-Most chefs and head cooks start by working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
+Chefs and head cooks often start by working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
 Many spend years working in kitchens before gaining enough experience to be promoted to chef or head cook positions.

 Some chefs and head cooks train on the job, where they learn the same skills as in a formal education program.
 Some train in mentorship programs, where they work under the direction of an experienced chef.
 Executive chefs, head cooks, and sous chefs who work in upscale restaurants often have many years of training and experience.